ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Bootstrapper Service Requests
 =============================

-The communication to the Bootstrapper is done over HTTPS exclusively whose HTTPS server certificate was signed by one of the trusted root Internet certification authorities.
+The communication to the Bootstrapper is done over HTTPS POST requests exclusively whose HTTPS server certificate was signed by one of the trusted root Internet certification authorities.
 For security purposes, the Bootstrapper is the introducer to all other services within the network including appropriate security credentials to connect to each network component.

 Locating the Bootstrapper
 ------------------------